Sources

 1936

-March 15: RNII initiates development of the ORM-65 engine with the thrust of 175 kilograms.
+March 15: RNII initiates development of the ORM-65 engine with a thrust of 175 kilograms.

 May 9: Sergei Korolev oversees the first test of a winged missile, designated 216.